Skip to main content

 A data-elb entity within another data-elb entity is called a nested entity.

-The walker runs through the nested entities and treats them like regular entities by gathering all related information.
+The walker runs through nested entities and treats them like regular entities by gathering all related information.
 Nested entities are accessible in the nested array of each event.
 Each element is a regular entity.

 <div